fabioc-aloha/AlexQ_Template/examples/README.md

 # Code Examples

-This directory contains standalone, runnable code examples demonstrating key patterns from the Disposition Dashboard project.
+This directory contains standalone, runnable code examples demonstrating production-ready patterns for Qualtrics + Azure integration.
 Each example is self-contained and can be used as a reference for your own implementation.

 ---